workshopdemos/doggos-gse/README_DEVX.md

 Select “ZLMSG.txt” file from the “test-out” folder.
 This file contains the statements that are added to the test files.
 You will see the “Hello Test4z” statement that was added.

 <img src='images/devx/devx17.png' width='65%'>

-#### Conclusion

-This demo scenario shows how to use a combination of NodeJS, bash, and Zowe CLI commands to provision the lifecycle of a simple Node JS server and can be used as a startup or reference point for creating a development pipeline.

-For more information on Zowe CLI and its capabilities, refer to the official Zowe documentation: [Zowe CLI Documentation](https://docs.zowe.org/stable/user-guide/cli-using-usingcli)